GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 #### Keys (endpoint names)

 Each key can be a name of your choice, such as `main-endpoint` or `endpoint-1`.
 You can decide to set different named endpoints for different report types&mdash;for example, `my-coop-endpoint`, `my-csp-endpoint`.
 With this, you can route reports to different endpoints depending on their type.

 If you want to receive **intervention**, **deprecation** and/or **crash** reports, set an endpoint named `default`.

+If the `Reporting-Endpoints` header defines no `default` endpoint, reports of this type will **not** be sent (although they will be generated).

 {% Aside 'gotchas' %}

-If the `Reporting-Endpoints` header defines no `default` endpoint, reports of this type will **not** be sent (although they will be generated).
+Despite its name, <code>default</code> is <strong>not</strong> a fallback endpoint.
+For example, if you set up <code>report-to my-endpoint</code> for
+<code>Document-Policy</code> and omit to define <code>my-endpoint</code> in
+<code>Reporting-Endpoints</code>, <code>Document-Policy</code> violations

-Despite its name, `default` is **not** a fallback endpoint.
-For example, if you set up `report-to my-endpoint` for `Document-Policy` and omit to define `my-endpoint` in `Reporting-Endpoints`, `Document-Policy` violations reports will be generated but will **not** be sent because the browser doesn't know where to send them to.
+reports will be generated but will <strong>not</strong> be sent because the browser doesn't know where to send them to.
 {% endAside %}

 #### Values (URLs)

-Each value is a URL of your choice, where the reports will be sent to; the URL to set here depends on what you've decided in Step 1.
+Each value is a URL of your choice, where the reports will be sent to.
+The URL to set here depends on what you decided in Step 1.

 An endpoint URL: